Frequently Asked Questions

 All Canadian residents who purchased a PIEPS DSP Sport, a PIEPS DSP Pro, or a PIEPS DSP Pro Ice (the “Beacons”) in Canada from January 1, 2013 to April 12, 2021 (the “Class” or “Class Members”) have the right to know about a proposed settlement that has been reached in a lawsuit Rawski v.
 Black Diamond Equipment et al., S.C.B.C.
 No. VLC S-2010419 (the “Class Action”).

-The proposed settlement of the Class Action must be approved by the Court to become binding.
+On December 5, 2025, the BC Supreme Court approved the Class Action settlement.
 The settlement is a compromise of disputed claims and is not an admission of liability or wrongdoing or fault by any of the Defendants.
+A copy of the Court’s Order can be obtained here.

 The Plaintiff who filed the lawsuit on behalf of the Class Members is Adam Rawski (called the “Representative Plaintiff”).